New Dads Catching Foul Balls: DOS and DON’TS

 This dad proves that even the worst seats in the house ain’t so bad!

-And here’s a breakdown of dads with babies who are doing it wrong.
-They’re erratic and too caught up in the moment.
-They’re going after balls they have no business chasing while holding a child.
+And here’s a breakdown of dads with babies who did it wrong.
+They were erratic and too caught up in the moment.
+Their baby’s safety was clearly put at risk.

 No. No. And NO!